MMBazel/SmallData-FireworksAI-Workshop/part-1-using-llms-101/Part1_UsingLLMs_README.md

   ---

 ## Steps

+[TODO] Update with the correct information, including how to install Streamlit

+[TODO] Create a jupyter notebook (and a Colab notebook) for streamlit - add both of those here

 1. **Step 1: Set Up Fireworks API Connection**:
     - Install the Fireworks Python client and authenticate using your API key: